 In mathematics, inquiry encompasses problem solving.
 Problem solving includes processes to get from what is known to discover what is unknown.
-When teachers show students how to solve a problem and then assign additional problems that are similar, the students are not problem solving but practising.
+When teachers show students how to solve a problem and then assign additional similar problems, the students are not problem solving but practising.
 Both are necessary in mathematics, but one should not be confused with the other.
-If the path for getting to the end situation has already been determined, it is no longer problem solving.
+If the path for getting to the end situation already has been determined, it no longer is problem solving.
 Students must understand this difference too.